ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters.rst

 .. _hash_filters:

-Hashing and checksumming strings and passwords
+Hashing and encrypting strings and passwords
 ==============================================

 .. versionadded:: 1.9